 8. Talking to someone can help.

-Friends and family members can help those suffering with a mental illness in simple everyday ways such as being there to listen and asking how they are doing.
-Approaching the situation head on rather than avoiding it helps everyone.
+Friends and family members can help those suffering from a mental illness in simple everyday ways such as being there to listen and asking how they are doing.
+Approaching the situation head-on rather than avoiding it helps everyone.
 Try to treat the individual the same as everyone else while also recognizing and supporting their mental illness.
 Often times this can be a balancing act.
 Individuals suffering from a mental illness don’t want to be defined by that illness, but they will also need extra support from those around them.
 The worst thing you can do is avoid the issue or brush the person off because you find it awkward to talk about their mental illness.
 Talking can help put a different perspective on the issue and can sometimes help make it seem less scary.

-9. Mental Illness does not mean violent.
+9. Mental Illness does not mean violence.

 It is important to remember that individuals suffering from a mental illness are not necessarily more prone to violence than others.
 In fact, people suffering from mental illness are more likely to be a victim of a violent crime rather than being the aggressor.